 Written by Linda Rosenberg McGuire

-Linda Rosenberg McGuire is the Dean of Students at Westtown School in West Chester, PA.
+Linda Rosenberg McGuire was the Dean of Students at Westtown School from 2011 until 2018.
 She is a parenting coach, consultant, speaker, and avid writer, providing insight, support, and education for parents and teachers who live and work with teenagers.
 She works with schools to inspire and reinvigorate their faculty to work successfully with even the most challenging students.
 Linda is passionate about helping parents develop more effective relationships with their teenagers, stressing the importance of listening, limit-setting, and building competence, character, and independence.
 Linda has 30 years of experience working with children, most of that time focused on parent-teen relationships.
 Linda began her career as a caseworker and trip leader for teens-at-risk, leading to work as a community mental health therapist and a school-based counselor.
 For the past 12 years Linda has been employed in independent school administration, working with teenagers, parents, and faculty as a program director and a dean.Linda received her BA from Bowdoin College, her MSW from the University of New England, and her Master of Organizational Leadership from Nichols College.